NYC Correction Officer Exam Practice Test 2024

 Residents:

-• You must be a resident of the City of New York or of Nassau, Westchester, Suffolk, Orange, Rockland or Putnam counties.
+• You must reside in the City of New York or Nassau, Westchester, Suffolk, Orange, Rockland, or Putnam counties.

 Minimum College credit